jirib/notes/README.md

 - *corosync* - messaging and membership layer (can replicate data across cluster?)
-- *CRM* - `crmd`/`pacemaker-controld`, cluster resource manager, CRM, part of resource allocation layer, `crmd` is main process
+- *CRM* - `crmd`/`pacemaker-controld`, cluster resource manager, CRM,
+  part of resource allocation layer, `crmd` is main process; maintains a consistent view of the cluster membership and orchestrates all the other components
-- *CIB* - `cib`/`pacemaker-based`, cluster information base, configuration,
+- *CIB* - `cib`/`pacemaker-based`, cluster information base,
-  current status,
-  pacemaker, part of resource allocation layer; shared copy of state, versioned
+  configuration, current status, synchronized the CIB across the cluster and handles requests to modify it pacemaker, part of resource allocation layer; shared copy of state, versioned
-- *DC* - designated coordinator, in-memory state, member managing the master copy of the *CIB*, so-called master node, communicate changes of the CIB copy to other nodes via CRM
+- *DC* - designated controller, in-memory state, member managing the master copy of the *CIB*, so-called master node, communicate changes of the CIB copy to other nodes via CRM
-- *PE* - `pegnine`/`pacemaker-schedulerd`, policy engine, running on DC, the brain of the cluster, monitors CIB and calculates changes required to align with desired state, informs CRM
+- *PE* - `pegnine`/`pacemaker-schedulerd`, policy engine, running on
+  DC, the brain of the cluster; the scheduler determines which actions are necessary to achieve the desired state of the cluster; the input is a snapshot of the CIB monitors CIB and calculates changes required to align with desired state, informs CRM
-- *LRM* - `lrm`/`pacemaker-exec`, local resource manager, instructed from CRM what to do
+- *LRM* - `lrm`/`pacemaker-exec`, local resource manager, instructed from CRM what to do, local executor
 - *RA* - resource agent, logic to start/stop/monitor a resource, called from LRM and return values are passed to the CRM, ideally OCF, LSB, systemd service units or STONITH